Shediac Smart Energy Community Project

 Two Net-Zero Commercial Buildings

-- Work on the Multipurpose Centre began in June and includes energy efficiency upgrades, modification to heating and cooling systems, replacement of the roof, and installation of rooftop solar panels and an energy storage battery.
-This work will continue through 2020.
+- Work on the Multipurpose Centre began in summer 2020 and included energy efficiency upgrades, modification to heating and cooling systems, replacement of the roof, and installation of rooftop solar panels.
+The energy storage battery will be installed in fall 2021.

-- Work on the Pension Centre began in July and includes installation of rooftop solar panels and an energy storage battery outside the building.
-This work will continue through 2020.
+- Work on the Pension Centre began in summer 2020 and included roof work to allow installation of rooftop solar panels.
+Panels have been installed over the summer of 2021.
+In fall 2021 the solar array will be energized and the energy storage battery will be installed outside the building.

 — PARTNERS —